littlebeen/ASDDPM-Adaptive-Semantic-Enhanced-DDPM/README.md

 }

 ```
 Be free to create a issue if you have any questions!
-I will reply as soon as possible!
+Sometimes I could not answer the questions on time.
+But I promise I will response to all the issues when I am free.